 In addition to our popular nylon outdoor Betsy Ross Flags, we also offer this design in a cotton tea-stained flag and pull down banner.
 The tea-stained flags offer a very authentic and aged look that looks great, especially on historical houses.

 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Betsy Ross Flag

-The flag is reported to have been first flown in 1792.
-Its distinctive circular constellation proved very popular among American soldiers and citizens alike.
-It is now incorporated into the seal of the United States Department of Veterans Affairs, or VA.
-The seal also has the modern flag, carried by an American bald eagle.
+Today, the Betsy Ross flag is flown to pay homage to our nation's history.
+Some people also feel a connection with the flag since it pays tribute to Women's role in the American Revolution.
+Its distinctive circular constellation proved very popular among American soldiers and citizens alike and is now incorporated into the seal of the United States Department of Veterans Affairs.

 We offer free images of the Betsy Ross Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.

 - Medium Image (PNG, 125x66px)

 Add the Betsy Ross Flag to your Website: